 Start by trimming and pounding your pork chops to about 1/4 inch thick as you want them to cook all the way through at the same time as they are browned.
 Then combine the flour, pepper, salt, garlic powder and onion powder on a deep plate.
 Next add the panko bread crumbs to another deep plate.
 Now in a shallow wide bowl whisk together the eggs.

 In a large skillet heat a couple tablespoons of oil.
-Now dredge each pounded pork chop in the flour, then in the egg, and then into the panko bread crumbs.
+Now dredge each pounded pork chop in the flour, then dip in the egg, and then into the panko bread crumbs.
 Place into the skillet and cook until golden brown on the bottom, then flip and brown the other side.
 If cooking a lot of schnitzel than simply plate it and place in an oven at 250 degrees uncovered until you finish cooking all the pork.
 This dish is best served promptly.

 Recipe Notes and Helpful Tips